 ✅ No Grace Period

-There is no maximum late fee applicable to overdue invoices in California.
-California businesses are also not required to provide their clients with a grace period before charging late fees on overdue balances, however, we recommend allowing seven days as best practice.
+There is no maximum late fee applicable to overdue invoices or for businesses located in California.
+Californian businesses are also not required to provide their clients with a grace period before charging late fees on overdue balances.

 ✅ No Max Late Fee